-This destination wedding at the Palace of Fine Arts, San Francisco was what dreams are made of.
+Paolo and Nick’s destination wedding at the Palace of Fine Arts, San Francisco.
+This is what wedding photographer dreams are made of!

 Paolo and Nick first met through mutual friends at a party in 2006.
 They have been practically inseparable ever since.

-The couple looked through all their options, and came back to San Francisco as their winning choice.
+Shortly after, the couple reviewed their options, and came back to San Francisco as their winning choice.

-They could legally get married there, it was accessible to family and friends, and having been one of their first trips as a couple, held significance and nostalgia for them.
+It was the place they could legally get married.
+Not only that but it was accessible to family and friends.
+Also having been one of their first trips as a couple it held significance and nostalgia for them.

 Paolo and Nick arrived from the Philippines with around 60 of their closest friends & family.